sempr-tk/sempr/README.md

 ### RDFPropertyMap
 The RDFPropertyMap is a utility entity that allows its user to store values of different types in a single datastructure.
 Internally, it uses `Soprano::LiteralValue`s (which are based on `QVariant`) to store the most common datatypes.
-As the name implies, it is a map-structure: String-keys are mapped to values, and since it is derived from `RDFEntity`, a triple exists for every key-value-pair.
+As the name implies, it is a map-structure: String-keys are mapped to values, and since it is derived from `RDFEntity`, every key-value-pair can be seen as a triple.
 Therefore, the map has to be given a subject to use in the triples as well as a base-URI that precedes the keys to form valid properties in RDF.
 E.g.:
 ```c++
 RDFPropertyMap::Ptr map(new RDFPropertyMap("subject", "http://baseURI/"));
 core.addEntity(map);